Peaceful Property: Synopsis

 Home (Thitipoom Techaapaikhun) is an heir of a prominent Thai elite family.
 He wastes his family's money in the USA while living life to the fullest every day.
 Despite the fact that many people are envious of his life, he secretly feels lonely because no one has ever made him feel at "home".
 When his grandfather died, Home as his biological grandson has to go back to Thailand to receive his inheritance.
 Initially, he intends to sell all of the assets he inherits, regardless of their value, in order to maintain his opulent and carefree lifestyle.
 But when he learns that he is left with a large amount of land and properties—but they are not typical real estate—everything changes.
 No one would purchase any of the properties that Home receives since they are all said to be haunted!

 On the other hand, Peach (Tawan Vihokratana), a professional chef, has his life changed drastically after he has a serious accident.
-He starts to have the ability to see ghosts in the house, which upsets her TikTok-addicted sister Pangpang (Ployshompoo Supasap).
+He starts to have the ability to see ghosts in the house, which upsets his TikTok-addicted sister Pangpang (Ployshompoo Supasap).
 One day, Peach visits a housewarming party that turns out to be full of ghosts, so Pangpang makes a TikTok video of the event, and it goes viral.
 Home is furious when he sees the video, so he and Lawyer Kan (Worranit Thawornwong) find Peach and demand that he take responsibility by banishing the ghosts from the place... and other things.